 Here’s the good news, Reno Tahoe is perfect for hiking all year round!
-Explore the great outdoors, soak in the sunshine, and enjoy the beauty of the mountains and the fall colors with these hikes for all fitness levels.
+Explore the great outdoors, soak in the sunshine, and enjoy the beauty of the mountains and the spring colors with these hikes for all fitness levels.
 Whether you enjoy a casual, scenic short hike, or breaking a sweat and finding vistas you can have all to yourself, here are some favorites to suit whatever you’re looking for.
 This fall weather is even the perfect condition for your heart-pumping hikes.

 Want to catch up with friends while enjoying the fresh air?
 Or even get your outdoor fix even if you’re short on time?
 These trails are perfect if you are looking for a short hike that isn’t too strenuous.

 Bartley Ranch Loop Trail is a 1.5-mile hike located near suburban south Reno that rewards hikers with great views of the city from the top.
 There isn’t much shade during the summer, so be sure to bring a hat and a bottle of water, especially for your furry friend.

 Good for all skill levels, the Tom Cooke Trail is a 3.9-mile trail located west of downtown, with lots of side trails and views of the city and surrounding desert.
 This loop trail is dog-friendly and perfect for hiking, walking and running.